DerwenAI/ERKG/article/draft.md

 On the other hand, if `"Robert X."` recently fled from an arrest, `"Robert A."` is going to hope the police department doesn't make the same mistake.

 When we build knowledge graphs we want to make sure that unique entities don't get fragmented into a bunch of other poorly connected entities.
-Nor do we want differing entities to get collapsed into one giant blob.
+Nor do we want different entities to get collapsed into one giant blob.
 The process of ER involves highly sophisticated decisions about input data records, being careful to consolidate multiple references to the same entity together, while splitting references which are different.
 In other words, when we scan a thousand records from different sources describing a community, then based on names and addresses we want to determine which records are shared by the same entity, and which records represent unique entities.